Ashwain1502/Your-Tube/README.md

 # Introduction
 A dynamic web platform for video streaming developed using React.js, Material UI, and the YouTube V3 API.
 Integrated components like trending videos, channel info, and search functionality, span diverse content categories.
-Using YouTube V3 API for efficient data retrieval, ensuring seamless user experience across devices with responsive design.
+They are using YouTube V3 API for efficient data retrieval, ensuring seamless user experience across devices with responsive design.

 ## Functions Implemented
 1. Search functionality to search for videos of your interest.